The Xplova X5 bike computer has a lot of neat features, including a built-in action camera

 Video quality is good, with a wide 120 degree angle and none of the image stability problems which we found with its predecessor.

 A sample of recorded video with heart rate and speed overlay

 You can only edit a video of up to 5 minutes’ length using the phone app, but it’s very easy to add data fields and canned music.

-There’s also the option to download and follow a training plan and to pace yourself against your previous time for a route that you have ridden before.
+There’s also the option to download and follow a training plan and a Challenge mode to pace yourself against your previous time for a route that you have ridden before.

 There’s a lot of functionality in the Xplova X5 Evo, with Acer promising more to come in future firmware releases.
 If you’re prepared to live with its eccentricities and spend the time getting it to work, the Xplova X5 Evo provides a broad range of functionality including some innovative features like the built-in camera.

 But the PC and Mac software supporting the Xplova X5 Evo is awkward to use and lacks some of the analysis functionality it would be nice to have available.

 The Xplova X5 Evo is easy to set up and use.
 It has a clear, effective touch screen and a lot of behind-the-scenes functionality.
 It couples quickly with ANT+ peripherals, although it would be nice to see Bluetooth support too.
 Video and still quality from the built in camera is good.
 But computer functionality and ease of use are disappointing.
 Ride and video data can be downloaded to the phone app reasonably easily.
 You can do a quick edit of short videos and add data fields from your ride.
 But anything more major will require copying the file from the unit’s memory to a separate app.